List of Star Wars spacecraft: Supremacy (Mega-class Star Dreadnought)

-Introduced in Star Wars: The Last Jedi, the Supremacy, disparagingly nicknamed "Snoke's budoir" is a Mega-class Star Dreadnought that served as the mobile capital of the First Order and the only ship of its line.
+Introduced in Star Wars: The Last Jedi, the Supremacy, disparagingly nicknamed "Snoke's boudoir" is a Mega-class Star Dreadnought that served as the mobile capital of the First Order and the only ship of its line.
 Built at a staggering cost in the Unknown Regions, the existence of the Supremacy was a rumor to Resistance members until it finally revealed itself following the destruction of Starkiller Base.
 The Supremacy's wingspan measured at 60 km wide, making it the largest ship in galactic history and dwarfing even the Empire's Executor-class Star Dreadnoughts, and was able to dock up to eight Resurgent-class Star Destroyers at a time - two internally and six externally.
 The ship also had the fastest known hyperdrive rated at class 0.3 - faster than that of the Millennium Falcon, and was able to track ships through hyperspace with a hyperspace tracker.